FREE SHIPPING on purchases over 1,500 CZK 📦

 How hormones affect a woman's mood

-Our hormones affect so much more than we often realize — from mood, to anxiety, to our energy levels.
-As women, we know all too well how profoundly their fluctuations can impact how we feel each day.
-While mood swings are completely natural, understanding why they happen can help us navigate these phases with more ease and kindness toward ourselves.
+Our hormones affect much more than we often realize – from mood, through anxiety, to our energy levels.
+As women, we know very well how deeply their fluctuations can impact how we feel every day.
+Although mood swings are completely natural, understanding why they occur can help us navigate these phases with greater ease and kindness towards ourselves.

-Whether you're going through the phases of your cycle, pregnancy, or perimenopause, your hormones are constantly changing.
-The good news is that by nourishing your body with the right foods and making small lifestyle changes, you can support more stable mood and energy levels at every stage of your life.
+Whether you are going through different phases of your cycle, pregnancy, or perimenopause, your hormones are constantly changing.
+The good news is that by nourishing your body with the right foods and making small lifestyle changes, you can support a more stable mood and energy level at every stage of life.

 Hormones act as our chemical messengers, influencing many processes in the body, including reproduction, metabolism, digestion, and emotional state.
 When they are in balance, we feel energized, clear-headed, and balanced.
-But when they fluctuate or become out of balance, we can experience feelings of stress, anxiety, and depression.
+However, when there are fluctuations or imbalances, feelings of stress, anxiety, or a decline in mood can occur.

-• Cortisol the so-called "stress hormone".
-In reasonable amounts, it is a natural part of daily processes, but in excess it can lead to anxiety, irritability or chronic fatigue.
+• Cortisol the so-called "stress hormone."
+In moderate amounts, it is a natural part of daily processes, but in excess, it can lead to anxiety, irritability, or chronic fatigue.

-• Estrogen and progesterone – reproductive hormones, the levels of which fluctuate during the menstrual cycle and affect, among other things, serotonin ("happiness hormone") and GABA (calming neurotransmitter).
+• Estrogen and Progesterone – reproductive hormones whose levels fluctuate during the menstrual cycle and affect, among other things, serotonin ("the happiness hormone") and GABA (a calming neurotransmitter).

-• Thyroid hormones – regulating metabolism and energy, their imbalance can contribute to mood swings, including fatigue, irritability or anxiety.
+• Thyroid Hormones – regulating metabolism and energy, their imbalance can contribute to mood changes, including fatigue, irritability, or anxiety.

-Throughout a woman's life, hormone levels undergo significant changes.
-Whether it's regular fluctuations during the menstrual cycle or hormonal changes during pregnancy or menopause, these fluctuations affect not only physical health, but also our emotional state and psychological well-being.
+Throughout a woman's life, significant changes occur in hormone levels.
+Whether it's regular fluctuations during the menstrual cycle, or hormonal changes during pregnancy or menopause, these fluctuations affect not only physical health but also our emotional state and mental well-being.

 Read how menstruation changes with age.

-Some of us may feel the impact of hormones on our mood almost every month.
-During the menstrual cycle, estrogen and progesterone levels fluctuate, which can affect energy levels, motivation, and mood, among other things.
+Some of us may feel the impact of hormones on our mood practically every month.
+During the menstrual cycle, estrogen and progesterone levels fluctuate, which can manifest, among other things, in energy levels, motivation, and mood.

-Estrogen is closely linked to the aforementioned serotonin and also helps to suppress levels of stress hormones such as cortisol and adrenaline.
-In the late follicular phase and during ovulation, when estrogen levels are at their peak, we often feel more energetic, focused and optimistic than at other times of the cycle.
+Estrogen is closely linked to serotonin and also helps suppress stress hormones like cortisol and adrenaline.
+In the late follicular phase and during ovulation, when estrogen levels peak, we often feel energized, focused, and optimistic compared to other parts of the cycle.
 After ovulation, progesterone takes over, stimulating the production of calming neurotransmitters in the brain.
-This can lead to a feeling of greater calm and relaxation.
-However, as estrogen and progesterone levels plummet before menstruation, you may experience a drop in energy, loss of motivation, increased sensitivity or irritability.
-Mood swings are among the The most common premenstrual symptoms that women experience every month.
+This can induce a greater sense of calm and relaxation.
+However, as estrogen and progesterone levels sharply drop before menstruation, you may experience a decrease in energy, a loss of motivation, increased sensitivity, or irritability.
+Mood changes are among the most common premenstrual symptoms women experience every month.

-However, if these changes are intense to the point that they disrupt daily life, it may be a premenstrual dysphoric disorder (PMDD).
-In this case, it is important to seek professional help and take the necessary steps to improve.
+However, if these changes are so intense that they disrupt daily life, it may be Premenstrual Dysphoric Disorder (PMDD).
+In such a case, it is important to seek professional help and take necessary steps for improvement.

-The biggest hormonal changes in a woman's life come during pregnancy and after childbirth.
-During pregnancy, hormones surge rapidly, which can lead to significant mood swings.
-While some women may feel euphoric and upbeat, others may experience anxiety, fear, or sadness.
-These changes are part of the body's natural adaptation to the new state, but they can be mentally demanding, especially in the early months of pregnancy.
+The biggest hormonal changes in a woman's life occur during pregnancy and postpartum.
+During pregnancy, there is a rapid increase in hormones, which can lead to significant mood swings.
+While some women may experience euphoria and a positive mood, others may experience anxiety, fear, or sadness.
+These changes are part of the body's natural adaptation to a new state, but they can be mentally challenging, especially in the early months of pregnancy.

-After giving birth, hormone levels change rapidly, which can cause the well-known phenomenon of “baby blues,” which is characterized by sadness, irritability, and fluctuating emotions.
-This condition usually resolves within a few weeks.
-However, for some women, hormonal changes, sleep deprivation, and the stress of being a new mother can lead to postpartum depression, which requires early professional help.
+After childbirth, hormone levels change rapidly, which can cause the well-known "baby blues," characterized by sadness, irritability, and fluctuating emotions.
+This condition usually subsides within a few weeks.
+For some women, however, hormonal changes, sleep deprivation, and the stress associated with the new role of mother can lead to postpartum depression, which requires timely professional help.

-The last major period of hormonal change in a woman's life is perimenopause and menopause.
-As menstruation approaches, there are significant fluctuations in estrogen and progesterone levels, which can affect mood and emotional stability.
+The last significant period of hormonal changes in a woman's life is perimenopause and menopause.
+As menstruation gradually ends, there are significant fluctuations in estrogen and progesterone levels, which can affect mood and emotional stability.
 These changes often lead to increased irritability, anxiety, sadness, or exhaustion.
-This can be accompanied by sleep problems, hot flashes, or changes in body image, which further affect mood and well-being.
+Sleep problems, hot flashes, or changes in body perception can also contribute, further affecting mood and mental well-being.

 Supporting Mood Through Nutrition

-The right nutrients can play a key role in maintaining hormonal balance and stable mood:
+Proper nutrients can play a key role in maintaining hormonal balance and a stable mood:

-• B vitamins important for the production of neurotransmitters, support energy, mental clarity and reduce stress.(2)
+• B vitamins important for neurotransmitter production, support energy, mental clarity, and reduce stress.(2)

-• Sources: whole grains, eggs, dairy products, leafy vegetables.
+• sources: whole grains, eggs, dairy products, leafy greens.

 • Omega-3 fatty acids – support brain health and reduce inflammation.
 (3)

-• Zinc important for neurotransmitter function, may reduce anxiety.
+• Zinc important for neurotransmitter function, can reduce anxiety.
 (4)

 • Iron essential for oxygen transport and energy production.
-Iron deficiency is often linked to low mood.
+Iron deficiency is often associated with low mood.
 (5)

-• Adaptogenic herbs – help the body cope with stress.
+• Adaptogenic herbs – help the body manage stress.
 It is advisable to consult a specialist about them.(6)

-In addition to diet, lifestyle also plays a key role.
-Here are some proven tips:
+In addition to diet, lifestyle plays a key role.
+Here are proven tips:

-• Quality sleep : 7-9 hours of sleep a day is essential.
-An evening routine can do wonders.
+• Quality sleep: 7–9 hours of sleep daily is essential.
+An evening routine can work wonders.

-• Mindfulness and breath : Meditation, breathing exercises, or journaling will support mental resilience.
+• Mindfulness and breathing: Meditation, breathing exercises, or journaling support mental resilience.

-• Social bonds : Strong relationships promote the production of oxytocin, the "closeness hormone."
+• Social connections: Strong relationships support the production of oxytocin, the "bonding hormone."

-• Limit hormone disruptors : Minimize chemicals from plastics, processed foods, and common cosmetics.
+• Limiting endocrine disruptors: Minimize chemicals from plastics, processed foods, or common cosmetics.

-If your mood swings are severe or have a long-term impact on your quality of life, you are not alone.
-Don't hesitate to seek professional help to find appropriate, personalized support.
+If your mood changes are very significant or consistently affect your quality of life, you are not alone.
+Do not hesitate to seek professional help, who will help you find appropriate and individually tailored support.

 1. Azargoonjahromi, A. (2024) ‘A systematic review of the association between zinc and anxiety’, Nutrition Reviews, 82(5), pp. 612–621.
 DOI:10.1093/nutrit/nuad076.